15 Advanced Git Tricks Developers Love Using

 Instead of managing scripts manually, developers use tools like Husky or Lefthook.

-These tools allow centralized hook management and integration with CI/CD workflows — keeping local and remote pipelines consistent.
+These tools allow centralized hook management and integration with CI/CD workflows ——remember client-side hooks don’t enforce policy on the server; pair with CI or server-side hooks.

 Working with Remotes and Collaboration